|

 exception even though it didn't quite reach the same commercial

-was added to the lineup and Rick Gallwey replaced Rick Brennan
+drums was added to the lineup and Rick Gallwey replaced Rick

-as percussionist.
-The album open up with the mid-tempo track
+Brennan as percussionist.
+The album open up with the mid-tempo

-"Got to get up" with lots of guitars and a deep groove;
+track "Got to get up" with lots of guitars and a

-deep guitars (groove!) all over, a landmark for this album with
+the deep guitars (groove!) all over, a landmark for this album

-out a doubt.
-The firsts side ends with a couple decent tracks.
+with out a doubt.
+The firsts side ends with a couple decent

-When you turn to the other side "Stay' fit", a decent
+tracks.
+When you turn to the other side "Stay' fit",

-track once again meets you followed by maybe the best track
+a decent track once again meets you followed by maybe the

-together with "This is your time" on this album "Tell
+best track together with "This is your time" on

-R&B continued with a deeper groove but also with less fluency
+with a deeper groove but also with less fluency and a feeling

-and a feeling of atmosphere than before.
-Evan so the tracks
+of atmosphere than before.
+Evan so the tracks were musically

-were musically great for a rendezvous on the dancefloor or for
+great for a rendezvous on the dancefloor or for a fully acceptable

 An